yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 of datasets is created for each sigma value and each one is processed individually.
 Such strategy can be adapted for any parameter of the workflow and, in general, for any tool.

-Coming back to the results, here the results from segmentation with four different sigmas...
+Coming back to the results, here are the results from segmentation with four different sigmas...

 ![sigma_comparisons.png](../../images/parameter-tuning/sigma_comparisons.png){: width="50%"}